footprintanalytics/awesome-web3/README.md

     - [8.6 [Beginner] Three Steps to Get Footprint's Data Api Key](https://www.footprint.network/article/8-6-beginner-three-steps-to-get-footprint-s-data-api-key-g9zSUSqC)
     - [8.7 [Intermediate] How to Get All Transfers of An NFT Collection](https://www.footprint.network/article/8-7-beginner-how-to-get-all-transfers-of-an-nft-collection-fp-ix2To64g)
     - [8.8 [Intermediate] How to Build Cross-Chain NFT Dapps](https://www.footprint.network/article/8-8-intermediate-how-to-build-cross-chain-nft-dapps-fp-dVUjKTT2)
+    - [8.9 [Intermediate] How to Build a Steam-like Platform For Web3 Games Using Footprint Analytics](https://www.footprint.network/article/8-9-intermediate-how-to-build-a-steam-like-platform-for-web3-games-using-footprint-analytics-fp-z35UMzFW)
+    - [8.10 [Advanced] How to Create a Gamer Wallet Profile](https://www.footprint.network/article/8-10-advanced-how-to-create-a-gamer-wallet-profile-fp-sVGpKxJA)
+- Footprint Analytics for crypto investor
+    - [9.1 [Intermediate] Tracking Crypto Cash Flow Using Stable Coin As An Example](https://www.footprint.network/article/9-1-intermediate-tracking-crypto-cash-flow-using-stable-coin-as-an-example-j2QpQDtq)

 ## Contributing

 Your contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/footprintanalytics/awesome-web3/blob/master/CONTRIBUTING.md) first.